A new construction of subgroups of big mapping class groups: Introduction

 \begin{restatable}{theorem}{MCG} Let $\Pi$ be a distinguished surface.
 If $\map(\Pi)$ is indicable, then for any surface $S \in \familyb(\Pi)$, there exist countably many non-conjugate embeddings of $\map(\Pi)$ into $\mapS$ that are not induced by an embedding of $\Pi$ into $S$. \end{restatable}

 The above theorem is in line with a body of work dedicated to understanding and constructing homomorphisms between mapping class groups; see, for example, \cite{AramayonaLeiningerSouto, AramayonaSouto, ALM}.
 There are uncountably many distinguished surfaces $\Pi$ for which $\map(\Pi)$ is indicable; see \Cref{ex:indicable}.
-When $\Pi$ has at least two nonplanar ends, \Cref{thm:indicable} holds with $\pmap(\Pi)$ in place of $\map(\Pi)$; see \Cref{cor:PureEmbedding}.
+When $\Pi$ has at least two nonplanar ends, \Cref{thm:indicable} also holds with $\pmap(\Pi)$ in place of $\map(\Pi)$; see \Cref{cor:PureEmbedding}.

-Theorem~\ref{thm:indicable} also answers Question 4.75 from the AIM problem list on surfaces of infinite type \cite{AIM-PL} which asks, “Given a homomorphism $f \colon \map(S) \to \map(S')$, does $f$ preserve the notion of being compactly supported?”
-Bavard, Dowdall and Rafi \cite{BVD} show that the answer is yes for surjective homomorphisms, and Aramayona, Leininger, and McLeay \cite{ALM} give an example of two surfaces and self-maps for which the answer is no. In proving the theorem above, we show that there is an uncountable family of surfaces and maps for which the answer is also no.
+\Cref{thm:indicable} also answers Question 4.75 from the AIM problem list on surfaces of infinite type \cite{AIM-PL} which asks, “Given a homomorphism $f \colon \map(S) \to \map(S')$, does $f$ preserve the notion of being compactly supported?”
+Bavard, Dowdall and Rafi \cite{BVD} show that the answer is yes for surjective homomorphisms, and Aramayona, Leininger, and McLeay \cite{ALM} give an example of two surfaces and self-maps for which the answer is no. Our results show that there is an uncountable family of surfaces and maps for which the answer is also no.

-These first two constructions are consequences of Theorems~\ref{cor:otherS} and \ref{T:otherGs}, respectively.
-The latter is a general construction for embedding indicable subgroups of mapping class groups into $\mapS$.
-Theorem~\ref{cor:otherS} is a combination theorem for indicable subgroups of $\mapS$, and we summarize its statement as Theorem~\ref{thm:main} below.
-The $\star$-product used in the statement is a generalization of what is known in the literature as a ``free product with commuting subgroups," a natural construction that has been well-studied.
-Some basic group theoretic properties of such groups can be found in \cite[Section~4.2,~Problems~22--25]{MagnusKarassSolitar}.
-The $\star$-product provides a natural interpolation between free products and direct products and includes, for example, graph products of groups.
-In particular, every right-angled Artin group can be written as a $\star$-product.
+The second main result of our paper is \Cref{cor:otherS}, which is a combination theorem for indicable subgroups of $\mapS$.
+We summarize its statement as \Cref{thm:main} below.
+The $\star$-product used in the statement is an interpolation between free products and direct products.
+The $\star$-product of two groups $G_i$ with subgroups $H_i$ is defined as